An adhesive spray is a type of typical glue that comes in an aerosol canister and is sprayed onto surfaces to bond them together.

 - Repairing wooden or plastic furniture at home

-Spray adhesives will generally work well for everyday DIY fixes around the house, and for decorations, and arts and crafts projects.
+Spray adhesives will generally work well for everyday DIY fixes around the home decorations, along with arts and crafts projects.
 Some of them can also work for construction applications like gluing drywall and ceiling inserts.

 But for more demanding and heavy-duty jobs that require bonding of heavier materials, attaching load-bearing items, bonds exposed to extreme temperatures, etc., spray adhesives might not be the best solution.